HIT-SCIR/Molweni/README.md

 In particular, most of the questions in our dataset are questions leading by Why, What, Who, Where, When and How.
 Only a small part of the questions are other questions in our dataset, such as questions leading by Do, Which, and Whose.

-* Q1: Why doesLikwidoxigena full restart?
+* Q1: Why does Likwidoxigena full restart?
 * A1: it re-loads the modules
-* Q2: What doesnbx909want to do?
+* Q2: What does nbx909 want to do?
 * A2: ﬁnd the address of a usb device
 * Q3: How to restart network?
 * A3: NA.